 At the Law Offices of John J. Zarych we have extensive experience defending against a variety of theft charges including:

-Theft of Movable Property
+- Theft of Movable Property

-Theft by Deception
+- Theft by Deception

-Theft by Extortion
+- Theft by Extortion

-Credit Card Theft
+- Credit Card Theft

-Credit Card Fraud
+- Credit Card Fraud

-Receiving Stolen Property
+- Receiving Stolen Property

 What Are Potential Penalties of Theft Charges in New Jersey?

-Theft is one of most common charges in New Jersey, however, that does not imply a conviction does not come with severe consequences.
 In addition to prison terms, a judge can impose monetary fines and civil penalties ranging from one thousand dollars to over $150,000.
 Similar to the gradation of offenses, the penalties for a theft charge also are graded as follows:

-A person convicted of theft as a disorderly persons offense, which is the lowest graded theft offenses, can be sentenced to a prison term not to exceed six months.
+A person convicted of theft as a disorderly persons offense, which is the lowest graded theft offense, can be sentenced to a prison term not to exceed six months.
 In addition, a person convicted of a disorderly person’s offense can be sentenced to a fine not to exceed $1,000, or double the amount of monetary loss to the victim, whichever is higher.

 Punishment for a theft crime of the fourth degree includes more stringent sentences than that of a disorderly persons offense and includes the potential prison sentence not to exceed 18 months.
-As with a disorderly persons offense a person who is convicted of a theft crime in the third degree can be sentenced to pay a fine that is not to exceed $10,000 or an amount double the amount of the monetary loss to the victim whichever amount is higher.
+As with a disorderly persons offense a person convicted of a theft crime in the third degree can be sentenced to pay a fine that is not to exceed $10,000 or an amount double the amount of the monetary loss to the victim, whichever amount is higher.